 - How does it work for childbirth-related conditions?

-The long term disability insurance elimination period addresses the question “how quickly do benefits begin?”
-The elimination period associated with most long term disability policies is the primary hole filled by supplemental short term disability.
+The long-term disability insurance elimination period addresses the question, “How quickly do benefits begin?”
+The elimination period associated with most policies is the primary hole filled by supplemental disability insurance.

-The elimination period means the period of time during which no benefits are payable.
-It is sometimes also referred to as the waiting period.
-Most policies contain fairly lengthy elimination periods.
+The elimination period means the period during which no claims are payable.
+It is also referred to as the waiting period.
+Most policies contain lengthy elimination periods.
 The most common waiting period is either 90 days, or 180 days.

-Short elimination periods provide greater income security because the chances of qualifying for claims payments are much higher.
-As a result the premium costs move in tandem.
-Get a long term disability quote to see how elimination periods impact policy costs.
+Diminutive elimination periods provide greater income security, because the chances of qualifying for claims payments are much higher.
+As a result, the premium costs move in tandem.
+Get a long-term disability quote to see how elimination periods influence policy costs.

-The answer to “how long does long term disability insurance last” depends upon the policy configuration determined at time of policy application.
+The answer to “how long does long-term disability insurance last” depends upon the policy configuration determined at time of application.
 Every policy is different.
-The policyholder makes this determination.
+The policyholder makes this decision.

-Most policies are designed to address permanent disabilities – those lasting to age 65.
-Many policies will contain schedules of payment for disabilities that last beyond age 65 up to age 70.
-You must be continuously disabled for payments to last that long.
+Most policies address permanent medical conditions – those lasting to age 65.
+Many policies will contain schedules of payment for impairments that last beyond age 65 up to age 70.
+You must be continuously unable to work for payments to last that long.

-When considering how long term disability insurance works for growing families consider the length of payments combined with the elimination periods.
-The longer benefit payment duration makes shorter elimination periods difficult to afford.
+When considering how long-term disability insurance works for growing families, consider the length of payments combined with the elimination periods.
+The longer benefit payment duration makes smaller elimination periods difficult to afford.

 Mothers or Fathers

 This combination may work better for fathers than mothers.
-Either one may experience a permanently disabling medical event.
-However, mothers are far more likely to experience a disabling event where she recovers long before a long term disability payment begins – childbirth.
+Either one may experience a permanent medical impairment.
+However, mothers are far more likely to experience a medical event where she recovers well before a long-term disability payment begins – childbirth.

-Many people wonder how long term disability insurance works for pregnancy-related medical conditions.
-In almost every possible way short term disability for pregnancy is a far better fit.
-Every possible way but one: postpartum depression.
+Many people wonder how long-term disability insurance works for pregnancy-related medical conditions.
+In almost every possible way, a temporary policy is a far better fit.
+There is one exception: postpartum depression.

 Pregnancy Bed Rest

-Pregnancy bed rest caused by an underlying medical condition is a common disabling event for many women.
+Pregnancy bed rest caused by an underlying medical condition is a common medical condition for many women.
 The maximum length of time her pregnancy related bed rest might last is nine months – the gestation period of an embryo.

-A medical condition last no longer than nine months is not exactly a long term disability.
-A long term disability policy may cover a pregnancy bed rest disability – but only after satisfying the elimination period.
+A medical condition lasting no more than nine months is not exactly a lengthy medical condition.
+A long-term disability policy may cover pregnancy bed rest – but only after satisfying the elimination period.
 With the most common elimination periods being 90 or 180 days, very few women experiencing complications of pregnancy could expect to have her claim paid.
 Only those that require bed rest in the first trimester might have a valid claim.

-Long term disability insurance may not work as well for maternity leave, unless preceded by a lengthy bed rest disability, or extended with postpartum disorders.
+Long-term disability insurance may not work as well for maternity leave, unless preceded by a lengthy bed rest, or extended with postpartum disorders.
 Maternity leave in this context is defined as recovery from childbirth.

 Recovery from normal childbirth does not last very long: six or eight weeks.
-Long term disability insurance does not work well with an eight week time-frame.
-If preceded by a bed rest disability, recovery from childbirth may or may not be treated as an extension of previous disability.
+Long-term disability insurance does not work well with an eight-week period.
+If preceded by bed rest, recovery from childbirth may or may not be an extension of previous impairment.
 The two conditions are related, but caused by a different medical condition.

 Postpartum Disorders and Depression

-Once again the policy elimination period helps us determine whether long term disability insurance works for postpartum disorders that extend a mother’s time away from work.
-Biologically based postpartum disorders such as infection or hemorrhaging may be covered, but the periods of previous pregnancy related disabilities comes into play.
+Once again, the policy elimination period helps us determine whether long-term disability insurance works for postpartum disorders that extend a mother’s time away from work.
+Biologically based postpartum disorders such as infection or hemorrhaging may be covered, but the periods of previous pregnancy related conditions comes into play.
 A pregnancy bed rest, plus recovery from childbirth, plus postpartum disorders must add up to be longer than the elimination period.

-Mental illness claims such as for postpartum depression are very difficult to get approved for payment.
+Mental illness claims such as for postpartum depression are very difficult to have approved for payment.
 The claims criteria are very strict.
-But the possibility exists.
-Check your policy language carefully for details about how your long term disability insurance policy works for depression and related conditions.
+The possibility exists.
+Check your policy language carefully for details about how your long-term disability insurance policy works for depression and related conditions.